-A list of broker/dealers (Qualified Institutions) authorized to provide investment services to the Treasurer shall be maintained.
+A list of broker/dealers (Qualified Institutions) authorized to provide investment services products to the Treasurer shall be maintained.
 Any permitted investment, not purchased directly from the issuer, shall be purchased either from a "primary" or regional broker/dealer qualifying under SEC Rule 15c3-1(uniform net capital rule) or a "well capitalized" financial institution, as defined in Title 12 of the Code of Federal Regulations (CFR) Part 6.4.
+Qualified institutions must comply with the limitations contained in Rule G-37 of the Municipal Securities Rulemaking Board (Section 27133(c)).
 A detailed questionnaire is required to be completed by securities dealers and financial institutions wishing to be approved (see attached Exhibit A).
+The Treasurer shall make a best effort to conduct an annual review of each Qualified Institution's financial condition and registrations to determine whether it should remain on the approved list.